Wheels and Tires

 Use an RC45/RVF750 17” x 6” wheel.
 This sounds easy.
 Especially when lots of people have put 6” wide wheels on the RC30 and HRC sold them.
 As a general rule it doesn’t work without other modifications.
 Consider these topics prior to making a decision.

 1. Even the stock 5.5” wide wheel with the narrowish section Bridgestone tire is close to the swingarm and rear fender.
 The tire comes very close to the chain on an RC30.
 Inner fenders are not available from Honda anymore, keep that in mind with any tire and wheel choice.
-I had a 1990's era Sportmax tire in 170/60-18 that did rub the chain.
-Granted it was a weird/wide section for a 170.

 2. Some guys use spacers with the RC45 wheel to move the wheel to the right to gain the necessary swingarm and chain clearance.
 I'm too retentive for this, if the wheel was supposed to be 6mm to the right then Honda would have made it that way.
 They did not, and something just seems fishy to me.
 If your rear tire is now a 180 width on your 6" wide rim, it will shred the inner fender on the right side (or still both sides).
 The right tire edge will have effectively moved approximately 13mm to the right.
 Many people will do a poor job of the installation too.
 Longer pins should be installed in the axle to accommodate the spacer that would slip over them.
 There will never be any engineering awards for this even if it does "work".